jmsgrogan/PyChaste/infra/conda/README.md

 ## Troubleshooting

 * Missing librt.so: this is a problem with the version of VTK in conda-forge, make sure VTK is being pulled from the jmsgrogan channel.
-* Missing defines in libcurl.so: this happens when Chaste executables are built.
-Make sure no Chaste apps or tests are being built by modifying cmake variables and CMakeLists.txt appropriately.
 * Missing liblapack.so when loading the package in Python after building: libatlas is needed on the system.
 Do `sudo apt-get install libatlas-base-dev` on Ubuntu, for example.